Resource Leveling

 In order to use the Resource Leveler there are a few pre-requisites.

-To start with you need to have one or more resources defined.
+To start with, you need to have one or more resources defined.

 Next, you have to define the availability of the resource(s).

-Finally, you need to switch the resource leveler on as this is initially switched off.
-It can however be switched off/on at any time and is most often switched on when doing a leveling exercise and then switched off.
+It can however be switched on/off at any time and is most often switched on when doing a leveling exercise and then switched off.

 When switched off the ‘leveled fields’ (ie. ES/EF/FF/TF Leveled) are frozen with their latest values.